sabinlungudotcpp/groupProjectSEM/README.md

 # User Stories
 Before implementing the solutions for the requirements, the following User Stories are to be taken into consideration.

-> 1.**As a researcher, I want a report of all the countries in the world organised by largest population to smallest so that the organisation is more informed about the data of the population.**
+> **1. As a researcher, I want a report of all the countries in the world organised by largest population to smallest so that the organisation is more informed about the data of the population.**

-As a researcher, I want a report of all the countries in a continent organised by largest population to smallest so that the organisation is more informed about the data of the population.
+> **2. As a researcher, I want a report of all the countries in a continent organised by largest population to smallest so that the organisation is more informed about the data of the population.**

-As a researcher, I want a report of all the countries in a region organised by largest population to smallest so that the organisation is more informed about the data of the population.
+> **3. As a researcher, I want a report of all the countries in a region organised by largest population to smallest so that the organisation is more informed about the data of the population.**

-As a researcher, I want a report of the top N populated countries in the world where N is provided by the user so that the organisation is more informed about the data of the population.
+> **4. As a researcher, I want a report of the top N populated countries in the world where N is provided by the user so that the organisation is more informed about the data of the population.**

 As a researcher, I want a report of the top N populated countries in a continent where N is provided by the user so that the organisation is more informed about the data of the population.